vuemontreal/vuemontreal/blog/readme.md

 home: true
 heroImage: /vue-logo-website-big-city.png
 heroText: Vue.js Montreal
+description: All about Vue Montreal Meetups and Community
 features:
   - title: Conferences !
     details: Mark your calendar for conferences with dedicated tracks to your favorite framework and keep track of call for proposals!